carbon-design-system/carbon-angular-starter/README.md

 npm install
 ```

+You may need to validate your whitewater session by visiting the link `npm install` gives you.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.